Kamal al-Labwani: Life

 In February 2016 he again visited Israel, and called for a small safe-zone to be created in Syria near the border with the Israeli held part of the Golan Heights.
-He said the local population there would defend itself from Islamist groups, the regime, and Hizballah if given the weapons and assistance to do so.
+He said the local population there would defend itself from Islamist groups, the regime, and Hezbollah if given the weapons and assistance to do so.

 Family

 In May 2011, two of Labwani's children, Hind al-Labwani and Omar al-Labwani, went into hiding after taking part in the 2011 anti-government protests.